These commands are grouped by function. For alphabetical listing, see here.

 The RPM command

-packages.
-The man page is fairly understandable and lists all
+To install, query, select and build rpm packages.
+The man page is fairly understandable and lists all the options.

 Query options: